Counseling means hope.

 Amber is a Licensed Professional Clinical Counselor.
 She believes it is often the experiences of our past that make-up our present and influence our future.
 Through these experiences, we fashion our own individual stories.
 Amber strives to help individuals freely and openly unpack throughout the therapeutic process.
 She helps each individual experience healing and growth in their present and seek hope for their future.
 Amber uses person-centered and cognitive behavioral therapy techniques and a psychodynamic perspective to fit each client's individual needs.

-Amber sees clients in the Stillwater outpatient clinic, along with students in the Mahtomedi School District.
+Amber sees clients in the Stillwater outpatient clinic, along with students at Mahtomedi High School.
 Her specific areas of interest include working with individuals age nine and older, specifically in regard to anxiety, depression, social anxiety, school stress, life adjustments, conflict resolution, spirituality, trauma, pregnancy and postpartum issues.